top of page

 or support your local indie!

-THE MUD ANGELS has appeared as #1
+THE MUD ANGELS appeared as

-Hot New Releases list and
+on Amazon's Hot New Releases list

-Amazon's Best Sellers list
+andAmazon's Best Sellers list

 When the Arno River floods the city of Florence, Italy, in 1966, it leaves behind slimy, sticky, smelly mud everywhere.
 A young girl watches students from the US and other countries bravely trek through literal tons of sludge to save Florence’s treasures.
 Their destination is the Central LibraryBut the harsh journey there is nowhere